CISPA-SysSec/twinfuzz/README.md

 ## Description & Requirements

-This section outlines all the information necessary to recreate the experimental environment for running our artifact.
+This section provides all the details required to set up the experimental environment needed to run our artifact.
 To run the Dockerfile locally, your machine must support video hardware acceleration, have Intel VAAPI drivers, and an x86-64 CPU.

 ### Requirements

-1. **Access Instructions**: The artifact is publicly available via a Zenodo link.
+1. **Access Instructions**: The artifact is publicly available via a [Zenodo link](https://doi.org/10.5281/zenodo.14222438).
 The repository includes a Dockerfile for an __intel-linux__ setup.

 2. **Hardware Requirements**: To reproduce our experiments, your machine must have video hardware acceleration, Intel VAAPI drivers, and an Intel x86-64 CPU.